 If we make changes to the code and want to push again, we would be able to use the origin nickname that came with the repository from GitHub (e.g.

-git push origin master).
+git push origin main).

 Note: only one location can be designated with the nickname "origin".
 So, if we clone one project but want to push to two different repositories, they cannot both be nicknamed "origin".
 That is another good reason to use your initials as the nickname of the remote repository.